Sex Offenders Register in Victoria

 - name (including former names) and date of birth

 - address and telephone number

-- personal details of any children with whom they have contact
+- personal details of any children with whom the person has contact

-- details of distinct permanent marks or tattoos even if removed
+- details of distinctive permanent marks or tattoos the person has, even if they have been removed

-- full details of any job they do
+- full details of any job the person has

-- full details of any car they own or drive.
+- full details of any car the person owns or drives.

-If a person who is on the register plans to leave Victoria for at least 2 days they must give the following details to the police 7 days before leaving:
+If a person who is on the register plans to leave Victoria for at least two days they must give the following details to the police seven days before leaving:

-- the State, Territory or country to which they are going
+- the state, territory or country to which they are travelling

 - their intended destinations and where they will stay while they are there